openbroadcaster/ad-manager/README.md

 Manage ADs or PSA

 Admanager has settings for "enabled" and "disabled" media.
-Select the ads you want to include, and the time frame to play those ads.
+Select and drag the ad media you want to include, and the time frame to play those ads.
 They are managed into categories; "Upcoming", "Current", and "Expired" based on their timeframe.

 If the current date/time is in the timeframe for that media ("Current Ads"), it will get moved to the enabled genre.